hrvthzslt/personal-site/content/posts/making-a-better-keyboard-layout/index.md

 ![Navigation Layer](navigation-layer.png)

 To make this comfortable, I used keys from the right side, since **Tab** is on the left side.
 The super + number mappings are for workspace switching.
-It may look odd that it starts from 4, but having one above my index finger is really nice.
+It may look odd that it starts from **4**, but having **1** above my index finger is really nice.
 The other keys are for navigation in any non-keyboard-centric programs.

 This whole mapping has one added benefit I like: it works with the laptop keyboard as well.

-So check out **keyd**; it's a really cool program.
+So check out **[keyd](https://github.com/rvaiya/keyd)**; it's a really cool program.
 I'm really happy with it.